davenomiddlenamecurtis/exomeLinkage/README.md

 (https://watson.hgen.pitt.edu/docs/mega2_html/mega2.html)

+Run the install.sh script, which sets up to do things like point at python, which must be available on your system.

+If you have trouble compiling mega2 then note the following.

 To compile mega2 you need a modern C++ compiler because it has "lamdas" in the code.

 On the CS cluster at UCL enter this to get g++ 4.7.2: